-A canine influenza virus (CIV) outbreak, which began at dog shows in Florida and Georgia in early June 2017, has claimed the lives of 2 dogs in North Carolina and 1 in eastern Tennessee over the past few days.1-3 A fourth case was recently identified in Knoxville, Tennessee.4 Eleven states now have confirmed cases and authorities fear this number will rise because of the highly contagious nature of the infection, which is attributable to influenza A virus.3
+The canine influenza virus (CIV) outbreak, which began at dog shows in Florida and Georgia in early June 2017 and quickly spread to 11 states, has recently been confirmed in Ohio.1-6 The outbreak is expected to continue spreading because of the highly contagious nature of the infection, which is attributable to influenza A virus.3

 This outbreak is expected to spread.
 For updates and additional information, visit the AVMA website.